mahbubme/mahbubme/README.md

 Outside the web, and my work I’m a triathlete.

-If you want to contact me, you can reach me via one of the following communication channels:

-- send me a message on [LinkedIn](https://www.linkedin.com/in/mahbubme/)
+The best way to reach me is through [LinkedIn](https://www.linkedin.com/in/mahbubme/) – I’d be happy to connect!